gallexis/PyTorrent/README.md

 :boom: Because it's using the "select" function, this code will not be able to run on Windows: [python-select-on-windows](http://stackoverflow.com/questions/22251809/python-select-select-on-windows)

 ### Running the program
-If you want to specify a torrent file, you need to add it manually in the main.py file:
+If you want to specify a torrent file, you need to edit it manually in the run.py file:
 ``` python
 self.torrent = Torrent.Torrent("path_to_your_torrent")
 ```